 Why are Horses Clipped?

-par Parelli Natural Horsemanship sur Apr 19, 2023
+presso Parelli Natural Horsemanship su Apr 19, 2023

 If your horse has a thick winter coat and you ride all winter, you have probably considered clipping.
 Horses grow thick winter coats naturally in response to temperatures dropping and days getting shorter.
 This provides protection from the cold and winter elements.
 However, if you ride your horse during the winter, a thick winter coat can be a challenge.
 When your horse is exercised, a thick coat can make them sweat.
 A wet coat and cooler temperatures can make it hard for your horse to stay warm.

 This is the most common reason horse owners clip their horses, but not the only one.
 Clipping can be beneficial for some horses and detrimental for others.
 It is important to know the pros and cons of clipping your horse before moving forward.
 Once you've made a decision to clip, we've covered some of the best ways to introduce your horse to clippers using the retreat and re-approach method.

 Clipping is a practical management method for many horse owners.
 Here are a few reasons you might consider clipping your horse this year:

 Regulating Body Temperature – for high intensity exercise